redpanda-data/connect/website/docs/guides/bloblang/about.md

 ## Coalesce

-The pipe operator (`|`) used within brackets allows you to coalesce values within a path:
+The pipe operator (`|`) used within brackets allows you to coalesce multiple candidates for a path segment.
+The first field that exists and has a non-null value will be selected:

 ```coffee
 root.new_doc.type = this.thing.(article | comment | this).type